realm/realm-js/integration-tests/README.md

 Remember to close or clean up Realms accessed during tests.
 The `Realm.clearTestState` can be called after each test, which closes and removes all Realm files in the default directory.

+If you simply need the test to open a Realm before and close & delete it after, consider using the `openRealmBefore` or `openRealmBeforeEach` hooks.

+### Use `@ts-expect-error` instead of `any`

+When you need to test internal methods or the behaviour of calling our APIs in a way that conflicts with our types, use the `// @ts-expect-error` comment to declare an error is expected, instead of casting the object to `any`.
+This will ensure the test fails if the type unexpectedly changes to allow the statement.

+### Co-locate schemas with tests to lower coupling and increase cohesion

+To keep tests which simply needs any schema DRY, we've declare two sets of simple schemas in the `./tests/src/schemas` directory.
+If you find a need to change these, copy them to your testfile instead of extending them as other tests are depending on these.

 ### Current limitations